2600hz/kazoo/applications/crossbar/doc/recordings.md

     http://{SERVER}:8000/v2/accounts/{ACCOUNT_ID}/recordings/{RECORDING_ID}
 ```

-#### Fetch recording media

-> GET /v2/accounts/{ACCOUNT_ID}/recordings/{RECORDING_ID}

-gets a specific recording document attachment if available.
+Gets a specific recording document attachment if available.
-mind `Accept` header in example below.
+Mind the `Accept` header in example below.
-for clients that do not support setting the `Accept` header, a querystring parameter can be included: ?accept=text/html
+For clients that do not support setting the `Accept` header, a querystring parameter can be included: `?accept=audio/mpeg`.

-optional parameter `inline` true|false
+Optional parameter `inline` can be either `true` or `false`.

 ```shell
 curl -v -X GET \